centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

       The **Server IP address** field is of the following form:
       [(http|https)://]@IP[:(port)].
-If your Remote Server is only available on HTTPS, it is mandatory to define the HTTP method and the TCP port is this not the default one.
+If your Remote Server is only available on HTTPS, it is mandatory to define the HTTP method and the TCP port if it is not the default one.

       The **Do not check SSL certificate validation** option allows to connect to the